-An award-winning producer; programmer, and music host, Brad came to WGTE in 2009 from NPR's flagship radio station, WNYC in New York.
-In addition to programming and hosting music shows on WNYC, Brad oversaw the creation of that station's 24/7 classical music service on the Internet and HD Radio, "WNYC2" (now WQXR's popular "Q2" channel).Read more
+An award-winning producer, programmer, and music host, Brad came to WGTE in 2009 from NPR's flagship radio station, WNYC in New York.
+In addition to programming and hosting music shows on WNYC, Brad oversaw the creation of that station's 24/7 classical music service on the Internet and HD Radio, "WNYC2" (precursor to WQXR's popular "Q2" channel).Read more

 Qarie Marshall is the local host of Morning Edition on FM 91, which airs weekdays from 6:00 a.m. to 9:00 a.m.
 Qarie also hosts WGTE TV's series Timeline.

 A native Toledoan, Qarie lived in England for the past 15 years after winning a place at The Royal Academy of Dramatic Art.
 He has been working as an actor, voice over artist and fight choreographer in London and Europe, having appeared in the West End and on many programs for the BBC & ITV.Read more